Pylons/pyramid/docs/documentation-style-guide.rst

 API documentation uses the Sphinx extension :mod:`sphinx.ext.autodoc` to include documentation from docstrings.

 See the source of any documentation within the ``docs/api/`` directory for conventions and usage, as well as the Sphinx extension's :mod:`documentation <sphinx.ext.autodoc>`.
+Live examples can be found in Pyramid's :ref:`api_documentation`.

 .. _dsg-sphinx-extension-doctest: